Overview

 The tube used to create the new pulmonary artery doesn't grow with a child.
 Follow-up surgeries are needed to replace the tube as the child grows.

 Future surgeries may be done with a flexible tube called a catheter.
 This avoids the need for open-heart surgery.
-The health care provider inserts the catheter into a blood vessel in the groin and guides it to the heart.
+The healthcare professional inserts the catheter into a blood vessel in the groin and guides it to the heart.
 A new valve can be delivered through the catheter to the proper area.

-Sometimes a small balloon at the tip of the catheter is inflated at the site of a blockage, widening a blocked artery.
+Sometimes a small balloon at the tip of the catheter is inflated at the site of a blockage, making a blocked artery wider.
 This procedure is called balloon angioplasty.

-After truncus arteriosus surgery, a person needs lifelong follow-up care with a heart doctor specializing in congenital disease.
-This type of provider is called a congenital cardiologist.
+After surgery for truncus arteriosus, a person needs lifelong follow-up care with a heart doctor specializing in congenital disease.
+This type of healthcare professional is called a congenital cardiologist.

 Lifestyle and home remedies

-If you or your child had truncus arteriosus, your provider may recommend taking a few steps to protect the heart.
+If you or your child had truncus arteriosus, your healthcare professional may recommend taking a few steps to protect the heart.

-• Exercise restrictions.
-Some people with heart problems need to limit exercise and sports activities, especially competitive sports.
-Ask your health care provider which sports and types of exercise are safe for you or your child.
+- Exercise limits.
+Some people with heart conditions need to limit exercise and sports activities, especially competitive sports.
+Ask your healthcare professional which sports and types of exercise are safe for you or your child.
 People with Eisenmenger syndrome should avoid strenuous physical activity.

-• Antibiotics.
-Sometimes, heart problems can increase the risk of infection in the lining of the heart or heart valves.
+- Antibiotics.
+Sometimes, heart conditions can increase the risk of infection in the lining of the heart or heart valves.
 This infection is called infective endocarditis.
-Antibiotics may be recommended before dental procedures and other surgical procedures to prevent infections.
-It's also important to have good oral hygiene and regular dental checkups.
+Antibiotics may be recommended to prevent infections before dental procedures and other surgeries.
+It's also important to have good oral hygiene and regular dental checkups

-• Pregnancy.
-If you've had truncus arteriosus repair surgery and want to become pregnant, talk to your health care provider first about the possible risks and complications.
-It's best to be checked by providers with training in adult congenital heart disease and high-risk pregnancies.
+Pregnancy.
+If you've had truncus arteriosus repair surgery and want to become pregnant, talk to your healthcare professional first.
+Ask about the possible risks and complications.
+It's best to be checked by healthcare professionals with training in adult congenital heart disease and high-risk pregnancies.
 Together, you and your care team can discuss and plan for any special care needed during pregnancy.

 Depending on the level of lung damage that occurred before truncus arteriosus surgery, pregnancy might or might not be recommended.
 Pregnancy is considered very high risk for those with Eisenmenger syndrome and is not recommended.